 They are best for those players who want o perform in front of a large crowd with no added amplification.
 Due to its high volume ceiling, it is the best type of acoustic guitar for aggressive strummers.

-Due to its bigger size, Jumbo acoustic guitar is not ideal for smaller players.
+Due to its bigger size, the Jumbo acoustic guitar is not ideal for smaller players.
 If you are looking for easy portability and storage, don’t go with this size.

 Travel Acoustic Guitar

 Travel guitars are popular among different acoustic guitars in modern players.
 Most of these guitars come with a full-sized fretboard and full-sized scale length.
-The guitar offers almost the same playing experience of a full-sized guitar.
+The guitar offers almost the same playing experience as a full-sized guitar.

-Laminated wood is commonly used in travel guitars to ensure that they are lightweight, temperature and humidity-resistant.
+Laminated wood is commonly used in travel guitars to ensure that they are lightweight, temperature, and humidity-resistant.
 Though the sound they produce is not bad but you can not compare it with a full-sized acoustic guitar.
 However, its small size offers soft projection.

 As the name suggests, this is the best type of acoustic guitar for traveling.
 Whether you are traveling on a plane, bus or wandering in a city, you can easily carry it with you.
 Most of these guitars come with a gig bag for easy transportation.

 Travel guitars are not suitable for crowd performances.
-If you are a bigger player, it can hard for you to play it.
+If you are a bigger player, it can be hard for you to play it.

 DreadNought Acoustic Guitars

 Undeniably, there are various acoustic guitar types to choose from but dreadnought acoustic guitar is the classic and most famous type of acoustic guitar.
 You can find Dreadnought in budget and expensive options.
 In 1916, Martin created the Dreadnought body and was named after the British battleships.
 The guitar features a large and full soundboard.
-It has a body length of 20 inches, a width of 16 inches and a scale length of 25.4 inches.
+It has a body length of 20 inches, a width of 16 inches, and a scale length of 25.4 inches.

 The broad shape of this type of acoustic guitar enables it to produce a bold and balanced sound with powerful low-end and bright trebles.
-These features make it the best choice for bluegrass, country and rock players.
+These features make it the best choice for bluegrass, country, and rock players.